 Prep Your Brushes:

-With roller brushes, if you are using a high quality cover, you should not have much fuzz on a new brush.
+With roller brushes, if you are using a high-quality brand, you should not have much fuzz on a new brush.
 Rolling a lint brush over the surface should remove any loose fibers.
 From then on, you shouldn’t have to worry with fuzz balls coming off on your walls.

 Use Proper Tools to Remove Lids: